songlab-cal/CherryML/README.md

 10011
 ```

-As before, if you have not estiamted trees and site rates already, you can omit the `tree_dir` and `site_rates_dir` and we will estimate them for you.
+As before, if you have not estimated trees already, you can omit the `tree_dir` and cherryml will estimate these for you.
+(In this case, we recommend using `--num_rate_categories 1` since the coevolution model does not model site rate variation.)

-# Advanced options
+# Full API

 The CherryML API provides extensive functionality through additional flags, which we describe below (this is shown when running `python -m cherryml --help`):